rgonzalezc1811/data_modeling_postgresql_deu_01/README.md

 ```
 <br/><br/> <!-- Blank line -->

-It is important to identify what are the content of the available files,
+It is important to identify what is the content of the available files,
 sometimes, the name of the attributes helps to know the type of data to
 store, for example, the `duration` attribute and current value indicates
 that is not possible to have sentences here, so at designing the